magnetikonline/github-utilities/README.md

 ## Configuration
 All settings contained in a single [`config.json`](config.json).
 A breakdown of each setting follows:
-- `auth_token` - a valid GitHub token ID, generated via the [Personal access tokens](https://github.com/settings/tokens) page.
+- `AUTH_TOKEN` - a valid GitHub token ID, generated via the [Personal access tokens](https://github.com/settings/tokens) page.
 Token requires full access to the `repo` scope and it's sub-scopes:

 	![Personal access token permissions](http://i.imgur.com/m12VszH.png)
-- `organization` - where required, specifies the organization to use for repository fetch.
+- `ORGANIZATION` - where required, specifies the organization to use for repository fetch.
-- `repository_type` - when repositories are fetched - defines the context/association to to user to use.
+- `REPOSITORY_TYPE` - when repositories are fetched - defines the context/association to to user to use.

 	Valid options [are listed here](https://developer.github.com/v3/repos/#list-your-repositories) with the default of `owner` more than likely what you're after.